Guidance for Panel Chairs

 At the conference:

-- 1. If there are microphones in the room, try to ensure that there are no fewer than one microphone for every two people.
+- 1. If there are microphones in the room, try to ensure that there is at least one microphone for every two speakers.
 During the question and answer period, be sure that there is a microphone for use by the audience.
 If there is no microphone accessible to the audience, the chair should repeat the question after they are asked.
 This also makes sure that the question asker has been heard.

 - 2. Refer to the these instructions, which will be on a laminated sheet at each session.